 It’s a journey, not a destination!

 Mike & Mary don’t just “dabble” in swing dancing: they love the dances and they study the dances.
 They believe that learning to swing dance is a journey, not a destination.
-They often travel to out of town swing dance workshop events such as the All Balboa Weekend (ABW), Camp Hollywood, Lindy Focus and the International Lindy Hop Championships to take classes, private lessons and compete to further hone their skills.
+They have travelled to out-of-town swing dance workshop events such as the All Balboa Weekend (ABW), Camp Hollywood, Lindy Focus and the International Lindy Hop Championships to take workshop classes, private lessons and compete to further hone their skills.
 They also encourage Lindy Hoppers and Balboa swing dancers to participate in competition activities as a way to they improve their skill level.

 As far as competitions, Mike & Mary believe that competition type activities (of course, friendly and fun competitions) are beneficial to helping improve any Lindy Hop/Balboa swing dancer.
 One of the best ways for an individual to take their swing dancing to the next level is to participate in a performance group, in jam circles, in a couples or jack & jill contest, etc. These activities get the competitive juices flowing and are often the catalyst for individual improvement.
 We also believe that competition type activities, especially performance group activities, are one of the signs of a healthy and growing swing dance scene.

 Mike & Mary are passionate about sharing all the great things about swing dancing, and swing music!
 Check out our web site for information on classes, private lessons and dance events.
-Don’t hesitate to contact us at 859-420-2426, or email, email@example.com if you have any questions or need any information.
-And don’t forget to sign up for the Hepcats Newsletter to stay Hep to the Jive!
+Don’t hesitate to contact us at 859-420-2426, or email, [email protected] if you have any questions or need any information.
+And don’t forget to subscribe to the Hepcats Newsletter to stay up-to-date on our activities.